 “FENWAY'S BEST PLAYERS”

-Gino Cappelletti attended the University of Minnesota where he played back-up quarterback to All-American Paul Giel for three season.
+Gino Cappelletti attended the University of Minnesota where he played back-up quarterback three season.
 He kicked extra points, but the team did not kick field goals in those years.
-They did not even practice the play.
-But as a sophomore, he talked the coach into letting him try a 43-yarder in a tie game with Iowa.
+They did not even practice the play, but as a sophomore, he talked the coach into letting him try a 43-yarder in a tie game with Iowa.
 He made it, and the Gophers went on to win.
 In 1954, as a senior, Cappelletti switched to T-quarterback and led Minnesota to a 7-2 record.
 He was named to the All Big 10 second team, but was not drafted by any NFL team.